TritonDataCenter/rfd/rfd/0034/README.md

   If the target instance provisioning (reservation) also installs the source image to the target CN, then this should be able to work?

-## Provisioning

-- if migration re-uses the existing cn-agent provisioning process, can some parts (e.g. imgadm image install and dataset creation) be skipped?

-- what other Triton components will need updating after a migration (i.e. are there any Triton services that expect the instance to be on a particular CN)?

-- allow an operator (admin) to specify the target CN?

-- what controls can be added to allow a user to migrate their own instances?
-Do we have (or add) server traits (e.g. CNs with an 'evacuate' trait allow users to perform their own instance migration via CloudAPI/Portal)?

 ## Networking

 - do the source and destination CNs need to be in the same subnet?